 Dolphins' Ndamukong Suh: Returns to practice Friday

-Suh (knee) returned to practice with Miami on Friday, Omar Kelly of the Sun-Sentinel reports.
+Suh (knee) returned to practice Friday, Armando Salguero of the Miami Herald reports.

-Suh hasn't missed a game since signing with Miami in 2014 and hasn't missed a game of any sought since 2011.
-He has 24 tackles, 3.5 sacks, and two forced fumbles this season and remains one of the best defensive tackles in the game.
+Suh missed practice Thursday with a knee injury but is in no danger of missing the game Sunday versus Tampa Bay.
+He will still play a big role in attempting to stop the Buccaneer run game and provide pass pressure up the middle.

 More News